List of Ranma ½ characters: Shampoo

 Shampoo is constantly ogled by Mousse, her childhood friend and pretender, since Mousse is as clingy to Shampoo as Shampoo is to Ranma.
 She is generally unfazed and violent towards his affections because she has made Ranma her main priority; Shampoo is shown to have given Mousse various opportunities to woo her, though his clumsiness always gets the better of him.
 Mousse is generally shown to bear some maliciousness towards everyone except Shampoo (ironically this is because of Shampoo), though he is actually very polite, friendly and respectful.

-Her bald, bespectacled, and mustachioed, "stereotypically Chinese" father has only appeared occasionally as a background character, when watching her supposed training/punishment against Cologne at Jusenkyo, or working as a cook in the restaurant.
+Her bespectacled, and mustachioed father has only appeared occasionally as a background character, when watching her supposed training/punishment against Cologne at Jusenkyo, or working as a cook in the restaurant.
 However, he did appear as the final opponent of a 1990 video game, wherein he challenged Ranma due to the perceived bad treatment of his daughter.